No more than light perception in one eye: 1

 A 30% rating requires: In the other eye 20/40 (6/12).
 A 100% rating requires: In the other eye 5/200 (1.5/60).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can No more than light perception in one eye: 1 qualify for TDIU (Total Disability Individual Unemployability)?
+Can No more than light perception in one eye: 1 qualify for TDIU?

-What evidence do I need to establish service connection for No more than light perception in one eye: 1?
+What evidence supports a higher rating for No more than light perception in one eye: 1?

-What is the C&P exam like for No more than light perception in one eye: 1?
+What happens at the C&P exam for No more than light perception in one eye: 1?

 Get a Personalized Rating Analysis